Doron-L/PriceOfCall/README.md

 operate at different parts of the day.
 Thus, te dependency on the business ... may be more relevant than the area code.

 The phone number out of which the call was made was initially also a feature that I suspected that should have some predicting power.
 I speculate that this is not very true since people first care if the number is identified.
 Then they care if the number os flagged by some app as spam, etc. If the number is neither identified nor flagged, they care less what is the exact number.

+## Pivoting the first objective - going back to exploratory data analysis

 Objective that can met and is very valuable for the company.
 Choosing the two features with the fewest number of categories, and cleaning the data